 Lilly South Africa launches a new education initiative – Patient Education Rooms, featuring Conversation MapTM education tools created in collaboration with partners like the International Diabetes Federation and Healthy.I.
 Conversation MapsTM are an excellent tool to educate and motivate people living with Diabetes.
 It is a learning and engaging experience to help healthcare professionals, care givers, patients and their families address the challenges of this disease.

 Lilly South Africa launches Lamp – the Lilly ‘Answers that Matter’ Programme – to drive better management of patients on Lilly medicines.
 Lilly Diabetes embraces the diverse needs of people with Diabetes and pursues success for each individual affected.
 We engage with patients and enable better self management through the Lamp adherence programme.
-Lamp provides free elephonic support, guidance and education for people living with Diabetes.
+Lamp provided free telephonic support, guidance and education for people living with Diabetes.

 Lilly, in partnership with Project HOPE and the Donald Woods Foundation, launches two pilot programmes in 2011 to address the burden of noncommunicable diseases in South Africa.

-Lilly Global donates more than $600 million in products to patients in need, helping more than 300,000 patients.
-The Non-Communicable Diseases (NCD) project in South Africa and other countries in the African continent benefit from this donation.
+Lilly Global donates more than $600 million on products to patients in need, helping more than 300,000 patients.

 Eli Lilly South Africa celebrates its 75th anniversary.